codepath/android_guides/Getting-Started-with-Gradle.md

 Then run:

 ```
-gradle wrapper
+./gradle wrapper
 ```

 The files below will be generated.
-(Similarly, Android Studio will create the same directory structure when the "wrapper" option is used in Android Studio):
+Similarly, Android Studio will create the same directory structure when the "wrapper" option is used :

 ```
  gradlew